Loading AdvisoryAtlas...

 • Blank Pages Required: 1

-• Dual Citizenship Policy: Not generally recognized by Dutch law, though exceptions exist.
-May impact consular assistance.
+• Dual Citizenship Policy: Not recognized for Dutch citizens with some exceptions

 Emergency Contacts